-Park Rosenhöhe is a beautiful historic park on a hill in eastern Darmstadt.
+Park Rosenhöhe is a beautiful historic park on a hill in eastern Darmstadt, Germany.
 Because of its rich past, this park serves as more than just a green space for relaxation and leisure.
 It is also a historical site and has many places of interest for history lovers.

 Here are some of the Top 10 highlights of the park:

 The Löwentor forms the entrance to the Rosenhöhe.
 It looks grand with six brick pillars on which are placed six lion sculptures.
 The gates between the pillars are decorated with relief panels.
 Grand Duke Ernst Ludwig had the pillars built for the 25th anniversary of the artist colony (Künstlerkolonie ) in 1927.
-The lion sculptures are called “niesende Igel, “which translates to sneezing hedgehogs.
+The lion sculptures are called “niesende Igel, “meaning sneezing hedgehogs.